akhtars/mods-oxygen-framework/README.md

 # MODS Oxygen Framework

 This repository contains the Dartmouth College Library's Oxygen XML Editor framework for validating and transforming bibliographic records in the [MODS schema](https://www.loc.gov/standards/mods/).
-(See Oxygen's tutorial on ["Document Type Associations"](https://www.oxygenxml.com/doc/versions/18.0/ug-editor/topics/dg-complex-customization-tutorial.html) for general information about frameworks.)
+(See Oxygen's documentation on ["Creating and Configuring Custom Frameworks"](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/author-devel-guide-intro.html) for general information about frameworks.)

 ## Components